shorebirdtech/docs/docs/faq.md

 prepare a binary for the app stores which includes the Shorebird updater.

-We use the term "patch" to mean a binary that can be applied to a release to update it to a new version.
+We use the term "patch" to mean a binary that can be applied to a release to update it to new code.
 The `shorebird patch` command is used to generate a patch from your new local code which is then diffed with the release binary to generate a patch which is then shipped to your users.